 Smartphone.
 I’ve found having a smartphone on the road a very useful thing, especially now that mobile photography has become a fun and interesting way to share stories.
 If the phone is unlocked, SIM cards are very cheap and easy to procure from the road – in Thailand, for example, my SIM cost me $1.50 and came preloaded with enough to make several calls.
 In Vietnam, data plans are 70,000 dong ($3.19) for unlimited monthly data.
 In Greece, it was 15 Euros for 5gb of data on WIND Gr.

 - Resources: Too Many Adapters rounds up the many SIM card options in Southeast Asia here, and there is a worldwide prepaid SIM card wiki here.

 Sleep sheet.
 I live in mine whenever I’m outside North America, and sometimes within it too.
 My preference is the Sea to Summit cotton and silk blend sheet — cool, but also stretchy.
-For those who prefer silky softness only, you can opt for a pure silk liner.
+For those who get really warm. atnight, there is also a CoolMax option here.